urbanoanderson/ahk-utilities/README.md

 ## Instalation

-- Install Auto Hot Key for Windows ([link](https://autohotkey.com/download))
+- Install AutoHotKey v1 for Windows ([link](https://autohotkey.com/download))
 - Clone or download this repository.
 - Edit the following setup variables at `AHKUtilities.config`:
     - <EMAIL_ADDRESS>: your personal address.
     - <TELEGRAM_BOT_KEY>: key for a telegram bot controlled by you
     - <TELEGRAM_CHAT_ID>: chatId for a chat involving the bot (probably a chat with you)
 - Execute `AHKUtilities.ahk` with AutoHotKey.
-- Optional: Set `AHKUtilities.ahk` to be automatically executed at startup.
+- Optional: You can set `AHKUtilities.ahk` to be automatically executed at startup.
+On Windows 10, place a shortcut to the script at `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`.

 ## How to Use

 AHKUtilities can be used by holding a special hotkey enabler (HE) and pressing a command key.
-By default, the hotkey enabler is `Insert`.
+By default, the hotkey enabler is `ScrollLock`.
 The following list contains descriptions of available hotkeys for these features:

 ### Power Settings